JunqiYe/chat_app/README.md

 ### bug fixes
+- make sure ctx and handler value are updated at the same time
-- research event.target, seems like values are crossing between elements, i.e. form values are getting set to recipients input
+- ~~research event.target, seems like values are crossing between elements, i.e. form values are getting set to recipients input~~
 - counter is broken/not working
 - ~~issue where sending the first text result in two text bubble~~